OpenwaterHealth/opw_bloodflow_gen1_hw/README.md

 # Openwater Generation 1 Blood Flow Device

 The Generation 1 Stroke Detection Device is the first in a series of prototypes developed to measure blood flow in the brain of a human.
-Data from Generation 1 Stroke Detection Device testing in human studies will inform design changes to subsequent prototypes.
+Data from Generation 1 Stroke Detection Device testing in human studies informed design changes to subsequent prototypes.

 ## Features